Blog/Industry

 Three-step flow showing progression from idea to prototype to finished product

 Tip: The gap between prototype and product is where most AI projects die.
-You need tools that make shipping the next step, not a separate project.
+Bridge it with tools that let you ship immediately.

 "The difference between playing with AI and building with it is whether you can ship."

-Takeaway: Real AI success is not measured in prototypes.
-It is measured in deployed applications that users can access and use.
+Takeaway: Real AI success isn't measured in prototypes—it's measured in deployed applications that users can access and use.

 Before and after comparison showing reduced friction between idea and prototype on the path to shipping